 What Is Hypoxia?

 Hypoxia is a medical condition wherein the body or any tissue is deprived of oxygen.
 It is different from hypoxemia, another medical condition where the blood specifically, is deprived of oxygen.
-Anoxia is an extremely severe form of hypoxia where the oxygen is almost absent in the tissues.
+Anoxia is an extremely severe form of hypoxia where oxygen is almost absent in the tissues.
 Lack of oxygen supply to the brain tissues can be fatal and symptoms occur just minutes after inadequate oxygen supply.
-Hypoxia is usually irreversible and affects vital organs such as brain, heart etc. It can arise due to different reasons, hence there are different types of Hypoxia, namely:
+Hypoxia is usually irreversible and affects vital organs such as the brain, heart etc. It can arise due to different reasons, hence there are different types of Hypoxia, namely:

 - Anaemic Hypoxia– Reduction of the blood’s ability to carry oxygen, usually caused by haemoglobin disorders such as sickle cell anaemia.